 - Weekly Direct Debit

 - Fortnightly Direct Debit

 - Monthly Direct Debit

 - Direct Debit (Instalment)

 - BPay

-- BPayView

 - Council's website for MasterCard and Visa payments

 - Australia Post billpay (phone & internet)

 - Mail

 - over the counter services at Council Service Centres or Australia Post agencies.

 As an incentive to encourage payments made by weekly, fortnightly or monthly Direct Debit, interest will not be charged on rates and charges paid by weekly, fortnightly or monthly direct debit until 30 June each financial year.
+Dishonour fees will be charged where a payment dishonours to recover the costs incurred by Council in administering a dishonour.